0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 [[storage]]
 name = "owner_public_key"
-description = "This is a value placeholder" slot = 1 type = "auth::rpo_falcon512::pub_key"
+description = "This is a value placeholder that will be interpreted as a Falcon public key" slot = 1 type = "auth::rpo_falcon512::pub_key"